by Lois E. Myers

-For 119 years, Bridge Street linked Waco east and west across the Brazos River.
-On March 1, 1849, the first town lots in Waco Village were surveyed and sold along a one-block thoroughfare leading from a ferry landing on the western banks of the river to the eastern edge of the future town square.
-From that day forward, that road—eventually named Bridge Street—and its extension on the western side of the town square—named Austin Avenue—marked the north-south dividing line for the intersecting numbered streets.
+For 119 years, Bridge Street linked Waco's central business district with businesses and communities across the Brazos River.
+On March 1, 1849, the first town lots in Waco Village were surveyed and sold along a one-block thoroughfare leading from a ferry landing on the southwestern banks of the river to the edge of the future town square.
+From that day forward, that road, eventually named Bridge Street, and its extension on the opposite side of the town square, named Austin Avenue, marked the north-south dividing line for the intersecting numbered streets.

 Bridge Street, sometimes called Bridge Avenue, was the victim of major fires and floods over its lifetime, but time after time it arose from the ashes and mud.
 Then, on May 11, 1953, a record-breaking tornado destroyed the heart of downtown Waco and killed 114 people.
 For another fifteen years, a few businesses on Bridge Street hung on to life amid vacant lots.
-Then, in 1968, the City of Waco, under the federal program known as urban renewal, erected its convention center over the site once occupied by the square and Bridge Street.
-In 2005, no remnants remain of the historic western end of Bridge Street and only a few blocks remain of Bridge Street on the east side of the river.
+In 1968, though, the City of Waco, under the federal program known as urban renewal, erected its convention center over the site once occupied by the square and Bridge Street.
+Today no remnants remain of the historic downtown portion of Bridge Street and only a few blocks remain of old East Bridge Street on the other side of the river.

 The people . . .